-1. The Governing Body at its meeting on 7 March 1984 agreed that if any non-official Fellow's teaching, including any formal joint arrangement with not more than two other colleges, reaches levels normally expected of an Official Fellow in such a subject, provided that the teaching of St. John's pupils is at least half the normal stint of an Official Fellow, their case should be considered by the Educational Policy Committee for recommendation to the Governing Body that they be elected to an Official Fellowship.

-2. The Governing Body at its meeting on 9 November 1988 agreed that:

-- (i) a holder of a College fixed-term teaching post which it is not intended to renew shall be regarded as eligible for election to a Supernumerary Fellowship only if the post is of at least five years' duration; - (ii) a holder of a College fixed-term teaching post which it is not intended to renew shall not be regarded as eligible for membership of Governing Body.
+- The Governing Body at its meeting on 7 March 1984 agreed that if any non-official Fellow's teaching, including any formal joint arrangement with not more than two other colleges, reaches levels normally expected of an Official Fellow in such a subject, provided that the teaching of St. John's pupils is at least half the normal stint of an Official Fellow, their case should be considered by the Educational Policy Committee for recommendation to the Governing Body that they be elected to an Official Fellowship. - 2.
+The Governing Body at its meeting on 9 November 1988 agreed that: - a) a holder of a College fixed-term teaching post which it is not intended to renew shall be regarded as eligible for election to a Supernumerary Fellowship only if the post is of at least five years' duration; - b) a holder of a College fixed-term teaching post which it is not intended to renew shall not be regarded as eligible for membership of Governing Body.

-BY-LAW XXXIII - CLASSES OF FELLOWS
+BY-LAW XXXIII - CLASSES OF FELLOWS (Stat.IV)

-(Stat.IV)

 - 1. The class of Supernumerary Fellows, specified in Statute IV.1(vi), shall include the following categories:

-- a.
-Supernumerary Fellows;
+- a) Supernumerary Fellows;

-- b.
-Supernumerary Teaching Fellows;
+- b) Supernumerary Teaching Fellows;

-- c.
-Career Development Fellows.
+- c) Career Development Fellows.

 - 2. The class of Emeritus Fellows, specified in Statute IV.11, shall include the following categories:

-- a.
-Emeritus Fellows;
+- a) Emeritus Fellows;

-- b.
-Emeritus Research Fellows.
+- b) Emeritus Research Fellows.

+- 3. There shall be an additional class of fellow known as "Associate Fellows" who shall be elected upon such terms and conditions and for such a period as the Governing Body shall determine (Statute IV.12)